Crystal Bridges Event Calendar

 About Arturo O’Farrill

-Arturo received his formal musical education at the Manhattan School of Music, Brooklyn College Conservatory, and the Aaron Copland School of Music at Queens College.
-As his professional career began to expand, Arturo was the pianist with the Carla Bley Big Band from 1979 through 1983.
-He then went on to develop as a solo performer with a wide spectrum of artists including Dizzy Gillespie, Steve Turre, Freddy Cole, The Fort Apache Band, Lester Bowie, Wynton Marsalis, and Harry Belafonte.
-From the 1990s through the early 2000s, Arturo traveled the world performing with the likes of Chico O’Farrill Afro Cuban Jazz Orchestra and educating in institutions including The University of Massachusetts in Amherst and Brooklyn College.
+Arturo O’Farrill, pianist, composer, and educator, was born in Mexico and grew up in New York City.
+He received his formal musical education at the Manhattan School of Music and the Aaron Copland School of Music at Queens College.
+Arturo’s professional career began with the Carla Bley Band and continued as a solo performer with a wide spectrum of artists including Dizzy Gillespie, Lester Bowie, Wynton Marsalis, and Harry Belafonte.